128technology/docs/docs/intro_installation_equinix_metal.md

 12. Select `Public IPv4` and select the IP range created above.
 13. Click on the "Create Metal Gateway" button.

-Proceed to the next section [Session Smart Router Deployment](#session-smart-router-deployment) to deploy a Session Smart Router.

 ## Session Smart Router Deployment

-### Deployment

-To deploy a Session Smart Router software via the [Equinix Metal Console](https://console.equinix.com/login):
+Use the following procedure to deploy a Session Smart Router software via the [Equinix Metal Console](https://console.equinix.com/login):

 1. Click on the “Servers" tab.
 2. Click on one of the reservation options available.
 Select "On Demand" if you do not need to reserve the server for a committed period of time.